GenomicsAotearoa/hts_workshop_mpi/docs/level2/12_shell_variables.md

 Let's start writing the loop, going line by line.
 Once you have entered the first line of the loop you should notice that the shell prompt changes from `$` to `>`.
 This change is to show us that we are currently writing an extension of the previous line and that the code will not execute if we were to press <kbd>Enter</kbd>.
 Only once you complete the loop declaration with the `done` keyword will the console execute the loop and return the prompt to the standard `$` value.

+!!! note "Note"

->Note: It's really easy to get stuck in a loop declaration if you forget to close off your loop block, or close any quotation marks in your code.
+    It's really easy to get stuck in a loop declaration if you forget to close off your loop block, or close any quotation marks in your code.
 At any time you can cancel your current command using <kbd>Ctrl</kbd>+<kbd>C</kbd>.
 This is helpful if you get stuck in a badly written loop, or notice an obvious error in a previous line which is going to prevent your loop for executing correctly.

 If you are in the correct directory, when you execute the loop you should see output similar to the following: